- Getting Started: Ink WordPress Theme Documentation

 Moreover, you can edit your navigation position.
 Align your menu and logo in the way you like and better fits for your design project.
 Please see the attached image below.

 Header – Style #

-At this part of your theme options panel, you will be able to edit your WordPress Site navigation header container style.
+At this part of your theme options panel, you can edit your WordPress Site navigation header container style.
 Container size/height, in addition to width.
-Moreover, adds responsive menu collapse options to make your menu close for responsive menu style.
+Moreover, it adds responsive menu collapse options to close your menu for a responsive style.
 (Hamburger) in the screen size that you want.

-Another feature of this section is the possibility to make your menu container to be full-width under ‘Boxed or Stretched Style’ as the image on the Ink WordPress Theme documentation, guide & tutorial displays.
+Another feature of this section is the possibility of making your menu container full-width under ‘Boxed or Stretched Style’ as the image on the Ink WordPress Theme documentation, guide & tutorial displays.

 Header – Brand (Logo) #